ossf/community/wg-security-tooling/README.md

 Anyone is welcome to join our open discussions related to the group's mission and charter.

+## Motivation

+Most developers are not security experts and even the most seasoned developers, security experts or not, make mistakes.
+Tools can be used to help weed out security defects allowing developers to focus on the features they want to develop.

 ## Objective

 Our mission is to Identify, Evaluate, Improve, Develop & Ease Deployment of universally-accessible, developer focused tooling to help the open source community secure their code.
 This space allows members to collaborate together on these goals.